magicleap/developer-portal-docs/docs/guides/developer-tools/lumin-aosp-tools/renderdoc.md

 You're able to use this guide to take a look at pixels in any captures you like.

 # View a Specific Texture
-Viewing a specific pixel tecture can help you determine why certain colors show up onscreen.
+Viewing a specific pixel texture can help you ensure the texture states (onscreen and offscreen) at that point in the frame are correct.
+You can verify texture format, size and contents this way.

 1. Make sure RenderDoc is open and connected to MagicLeap 2. <Image url= {require("/img/developer-tools/lumin-aosp-tools/renderdoc/rd_replay_context.png")} >RenderDoc Open and Connected to MagicLeap 2</Image>